 This course is a survey of topics of interest to the consumer.
 Topics include budgeting, financial institutions, basic income tax, credit, consumer protection, insurance, house purchase, retirement planning, estate planning, investing, and consumer purchases.
+This is a CORE course.

 BUS 186.
 ELEMENTS OF SUPERVISION (3-0-3)